 Our mission is to save as many kitesurfing sails as possible from ending up in landfills.

 We execute our mission by transforming or "up-cycling" kite sails into delightful tote bags and accessories.
 The nylon properties of kites make them tough and durable, lightweight and water-resistant.
 However, they can take generations to decompose.
 The epic journey of each kite we save gets a new breath of life and can continue to live on and sail on.
 Each bag becomes a one-of-a kind conversation piece that inspires surf, recycling and aloha!
 Our upcycled Sailbags are all cut, hand-washed, sewn and sourced in Maui.
 From the ocean to your shoulder, we hope you enjoy Sailbags Maui products for many more adventures to come. . .
 Sail on!

 Geri Emata is a maker, an artist, and a mother of three lil ladies.
 She grew up surrounded by music and crafting.
 Geri was in the craft fair circuit in her youth working in her momʻs booth, eventually selling her own line of plastic lanyard keychains.
-With the arts framing her upbringing, sheʻs been an entertainer and creative ever since.
+With the arts and entrepeneurship framing her upbringing, sheʻs been an entertainer and creative ever since.

 Geri currently resides in Wailuku, Maui with her family of five, two dogs, and a turtle.
 Wailuku also serves as the Sailbags Maui base.
 Geri is also a writer, co-owner of The Peek-a-Bows, and a Marketing Specialist.
 Her creations continue to be inspired by the culture and people of Hawaiʻi.
 E mālama kekahi i kekahi.
 E mālama i ka ʻāina.